Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Apps/SimpleGMSAApp/Getting-Started.md

 ## Import Simple Application Container Image

-To build the application container image, you will need to import the Windows Server 2019 LTSC image to your Azure Container Registry that was deployed as apart of the reference architecture.
-Once this image is imported, you will reference the version from your ACR in the workload manifest rather than the public image from Microsoft Container Registry.
+To run the application container image, you will first need to import the Windows Server 2019 LTSC image to your Azure Container Registry that was deployed as a part of the reference implementation.
+Once this image is imported, you will reference it in the workload's manifest file rather than the public image from Microsoft Container Registry.

 ```PowerShell
 # enter the name of your ACR below